Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Square
 Cost: 1 MP
 Duration: 1 round (Careful 3 rounds)
 Effect: The targeted square becomes difficult terrain for the duration.
 Moving into or out of the square requires a Major action.
-Special: If you also use your minor action, the duration increases to 3 rounds.
+If you also use your minor action, the duration increases to 3 rounds.
 Description: A simple way to hinder opponents’ movements (though allies caught in the area are affected as well, unfortunately).
 This could be spreading caltrops or grease, magically reshaping the floor to be gravelly, deploying tear gas, or similar hindering effects.

 #### Expose
-Attack/Spell [Curse] (See Special)
+Attack/Spell [Curse]
 Action: Major
 Prerequisites: None
 Range: Medium